assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 light-weight.

 The protocol is essentially an implementation of the station-to-station [STS] protocol.
-It relies on an underlying reliable communication channel between the two peers.
+It relies on an underlying reliable communication channel between two peers.
 TCP is an important example of such a channel, but Salt Channel is in no way restricted to TCP.
-In fact, Salt Channel has been successfully implemented over Bluetooth, Bluetooth Low Energy, and RS485.
+In fact, Salt Channel has been successfully implemented on top of WebSocket, RS232, Bluetooth, and Bluetooth Low Energy.

 Salt Channel is "Powered by Curve25519".